d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 ## Task 4
 Create the directory sturcture with the necessary users, groups and ACLs as show in the image below.
 ![foldersecurity](../../../images/09/folderSecurity.PNG)

+Test where the users Ava and Oliver have read and write permissions.

 ## Task 5
 Find out how to copy the ACL-configurations of one folder to another one.